 All interviewees highlighted the crucial role the teachers play in enriching the learning experience, building the student’s personality and raising cultural and political awareness among students.
 Students in both schools commended the attention and care they receive from their teachers.
 They understand them, empathize with them, and know them personally.
 As one Hewar student explained, “teachers take the interest of students and his/her success seriously and show willingness to explain and clarify things to struggling students, during a lesson, after it or even in their spare time.”
 Parents feel free and comfortable in contacting teachers to clarify school matters, even outside school hours.
 As one teacher at Masar confirmed, “I allow parents to contact me at any time, even late at night if necessary.”
 She further added, “I sometimes receive phone calls from parents to talk about general matters that have nothing to do with their children or school...
 I have become like a family friend.”
 Similarly, a teacher from Hewar said, “I don’t see the school as just a workplace, it’s a place where I find myself, and put my beliefs and ideas into practice through education.”

 Teachers’ motivation is important not only for its implications for their own personal and professional development, but also it has been shown to improve teaching quality and positively influence students’ motivation, academic success and progress (Finnigan 2010; Nir and Hameiri 2014).
-Teacher motivation is a critical issue in mainstream schools in the Arab society in Israel, because the decision by many to undertake teaching as a profession is often a ‘constrained’ and not a free choice, due to limited access for Arabs to Israel’s employment market (Agbaria, 2013). see teaching as a secure profession because of the tenure, and for women it is seen as ideal for combining work and running a home (Arar et al. 2013).
+Teacher motivation is a critical issue in mainstream schools in the Arab society in Israel, because the decision by many to undertake teaching as a profession is often a ‘constrained’ and not a free choice, due to limited access for Arabs to Israel’s employment market (Agbaria, 2013).
+Some teachers see teaching as a secure profession because of the tenure, and for women it is seen as ideal for combining work and running a home (Arar et al. 2013).
+Moreover, Arab teachers in mainstream schools suffer from ambivalence since they often have to respond to conflicting needs of the students, the expectations of the local community and the demands of the Ministry of Education (Agbaria, 2013; Makkawi, 2002).
 These perceptions may undermine teachers’ motivation and commitment to their work, so that they lack any social or national mission, or a sense of involvement and affinity to the job and the organization (Wei, 2013).

 Both schools pay special attention to teachers’ professional development through continuous in-house training, given that teaching occurs in a rapidly changing reality that requires teachers to continuously learn, innovate, and develop professionally (Campbell, 2002).
 This aspect is pertinent in both schools, due to the shortage of teacher training programs in Israel that specialize in alternative education.
 Hence, the task of training the teachers lies with the schools – an uneasy task since training teachers not only entails equipping them with alternative teaching practices but also involves changing mindsets and challenging existing assumptions about the meaning of education in general, and the role and professional identity of teachers.
+This aspect is of vital importance as the design of teacher professional development courses should be culture-sensitive to meet the needs of the Arab teacher and student (Arar and Masry-Herzllah, 2016).
 During the duration of this study, both schools conducted training sessions once every two weeks with external facilitators where they were exposed to new concepts in alternative education, discussed case studies from the schools and developed best practices.

 Conclusions